symbol/symbol-docs/source/getting-started/setup-workstation.rst

         .. code-block:: bash

-            npm install nem2-sdk@0.14.4 rxjs
+            npm install nem2-sdk@0.15.0 rxjs

-        3. We recommend to use **TypeScript instead of JavaScript** when building applications for NEM blockchain.
+        3. We recommend to use **TypeScript instead of JavaScript** when building applications for Catapult.

         Make sure you have at least version 2.5.X installed.